SavinduWickr/Phone_Price_Compare/README.md

 # Phone Price Comparison

 ## Project Overview
 This project aims to compare the prices of major Sri Lankan mobile phone sellers.
 Prices are scraped from the respective websites and displayed in a table.
-Users can filter the results based on the phone model and the seller.
+Users can filter the results based on the phone model the seller , RAM and storage options.
 The project is built using Python and Streamlit.

 ### Live Working Link
 - [Phone Price Comparison App](https://phonepricecomparegit-ao2i728bwacvfjl5zqdp4t.streamlit.app/)